 The employment agreements between the Company and Messrs.
 McClendon and Ward permit them to participate in each well drilled by the Company on terms no less favorable to the Company than those agreed to by unaffiliated industry partners.
 Messrs.
 McClendon and Ward have participated in all wells drilled by the Company since its initial public offering in February 1993 and intend to continue participating in wells drilled by the Company under the terms of their employment agreements.
 Thirty days prior to the beginning of each calendar quarter, Messrs.
 McClendon and Ward and the disinterested members of the Compensation Committee of the Board of Directors agree upon the working interest percentage in all wells spudded during that quarter to be purchased by Messrs.
 McClendon and Ward.
 That percentage may not be adjusted during such quarter except with the approval of such disinterested directors.
 No such adjustments have ever been requested or granted.
 The participation election by Messrs.
 McClendon or Ward may not exceed a 2.5% working interest in a well.
-During fiscal year 1997, each of Messrs.
-McClendon and Ward participated with at least a 1.25% working interest in each of the Company's wells spudded.
 Messrs.
 McClendon and Ward are obligated to pay within 150 days after billing all costs and expenses associated with the working interests they acquire under this arrangement.
 In addition, for each calendar year during which the employment agreements are in effect, Messrs.
 McClendon and Ward each agree to hold shares of the Company's Common Stock having an aggregate investment value equal to 500% of his annual base salary and bonus.